How Your Body Breaks Down Alcohol

 Your gut – the minor site of alcohol metabolism

-Interestingly, a small amount of the alcohol you drink is metabolized directly in the gut itself, rather than the liver.
+Interestingly, a small amount of the alcohol you drink is metabolized directly in the gut itself, rather than the liver (citation).
 This happens before the alcohol gets absorbed into the bloodstream, and is the result of biochemical activity in a surprising place: your gut microbiome.

 The microbes in your gut (collectively known as your gut microbiome) also produce alcohol dehydrogenase enzymes, converting alcohol into acetaldehyde (citation).